Miglia Quadrato

 would be unlikely to use a gallon of petrol!
 The format of the event is unique and has earned a

-reputation for providing a challenging and enjoyable night, so much so that teams travel from all
+reputation for providing a challenging and enjoyable night, so much so that teams travelled from all

-spread by word of mouth – our regular competitors are notable for their enthusiasm.
-The
+was spread by word of mouth – our regular competitors were notable for their

-nature of the City means the numbers involved must be limited and ideally the event
+enthusiasm.
+The nature of the City meant the numbers involved must be limited and

-would see an entry of around a hundred teams.
-The family car is ideally suited to he
+ideally the event would see an entry of around a hundred teams.
+The family car was

-event as no benefit accrues from performance.
-Of particular satisfaction is the entry
+ideally suited to the event as no benefit accrues from performance.
+Of

 It is worth quoting the Motor Sports Association definition of a Treasure Hunt: An event involving the